nikothomas/ctdfjorder/docs/developers.rst

 Loading the CTD Class
 ---------------------

-Once the environment is set up, you can import the **CTDFjorder** package and start working with the :class:`~ctdfjorder.CTD.CTD` class.
+Once the environment is set up, you can import the **CTDFjorder** package and start working with the CTD class.

 **Example:**